Bitcoin Art: 14 Artists & Collections You Should Know

 Bitcoin artists have dropped a broad spectrum of digital art on Bitcoin thanks to the emergence of the Ordinal protocol.

-Presently, some of the top Ordinals NFT collections in the market are BTC DeGods, Ordinalz Maxi Biz (OMB), On Chain Monkey (OCM) Dimensions, Taproot Wizards, and Bitcoin Punks, which we highlight below.
+Presently, some of the top Ordinals NFT collections in the market are Ordinalz Maxi Biz (OMB), On Chain Monkey (OCM) Dimensions, Taproot Wizards, and Pizza Ninjas, which we highlight below.

 Ordinalz Maxi Biz (OMB) is an Ordinals NFT collection featuring sketched figures with different colored eyes, each figure having its own unique traits.
 The collection was a collaborative effort between zk shark, Nullish, and Tonny Tafuro.
 Currently, there are 2,100 OMBs available for purchase.